emqx/blog/en/202108/esp32-connects-to-the-free-public-mqtt-broker.md

 [ESP32](https://www.espressif.com/en/products/socs/esp32) is an upgraded version of ESP8266.
 In addition to the Wi-Fi module, this module also includes a Bluetooth 4.0 module.
 The dual-core CPU operates at a frequency of 80 to 240 MHz.
 It contains two Wi-Fi and Bluetooth modules and various input and output pins.
 ESP32 is an ideal choice for IoT projects.

-In this project, we will connect ESP32 to the [free public MQTT server](https://www.emqx.com/en/mqtt/public-mqtt5-broker) operated and maintained by EMQ X [MQTT Cloud](https://www.emqx.com/en/cloud), and use the Arduino IDE to program the ESP32.
-EMQ X Cloud is a secure MQTT IoT cloud service platform launched by [EMQ](https://www.emqx.com/en).
+In this project, we will connect ESP32 to the [free public MQTT server](https://www.emqx.com/en/mqtt/public-mqtt5-broker) operated and maintained by EMQX [MQTT Cloud](https://www.emqx.com/en/cloud), and use the Arduino IDE to program the ESP32.
+EMQX Cloud is a secure MQTT IoT cloud service platform launched by [EMQ](https://www.emqx.com/en).
 It provides [MQTT 5.0 ](https://www.emqx.com/en/mqtt/mqtt5) access service with one-stop operation and maintenance management and a unique isolation environment.